survivechinaflu/survivechinafludotcom/index.md

 ## Hygiene

 Poor hygiene can quickly be lethal.
 Store extra toilet paper, paper towels, and baby wipes, along with extra trash bags.
 Include feminine hygiene products if anyone depends on them, and any other specific hygiene products you need.

+## Sanitation and Sterilization

+Bleach is cheap and kills nearly everything.
+It can be used to sterilize things, sanitize water, etc. Have plenty of bleach on hand.
+Hand sanitizer (and the rubbing alcohol it contains) is also likely effective (and increasingly expensive and hard to find).
+Ozone (you can purchase ozone generators) and UV radiation (from sterilizing UV lights) are also likely to destroy the coronavirus, but are also dangerous to you (and anything alive) if misused.

+Regular soap is important.
+Wash your hands!